American vs British English: What Actually Matters for Learners

 TOEIC (American standard): TOEIC passages are written in American English.
 The vocabulary table above is your reading comprehension cheat sheet.
 "Resume" appears instead of "CV"; "attorney" instead of "solicitor"; "mail" instead of "post."
 For TOEIC Part 7, spotting these vocabulary gaps is often the difference between 4/5 and 5/5 on a reading set.

-CEFR general: At B1–B2, examiners are not penalising variety choice — they're assessing range and accuracy within whichever variety you use.
+CEFR general: At B1–B2, examiners are not penalising variety choice; they're assessing range and accuracy within whichever variety you use.
 Consistency matters more than correctness of variety.

 Trap: Prepositions after days and times British: "We met on Monday.
 The match is at the weekend."
 American: "We met Monday.
 The game is on the weekend."
 The missing "on" before days and "at" → "on" before "the weekend" are the most common preposition differences.
-In IELTS speaking, British examiners expect "at the weekend" — "on the weekend" won't be penalised, but it can subtly flag inconsistency.
+In IELTS speaking, British examiners expect "at the weekend".
+"On the weekend" won't be penalised, but it can subtly flag inconsistency.

 Trap: Punctuation in abbreviations British English does not use a full stop after Mr, Dr, Mrs, Ms. American English does: Mr., Dr., Mrs., Ms. In formal writing for IELTS: "Dr Singh" (no full stop).
 In TOEIC business emails: "Dr. Kim" (with full stop).
 Mixing them in an academic essay distracts.